 Martin Heiss' fashion sense is widely believed to be based on Paul Feig's own flamboyant fashion sense, but Feig denies this.

 The character name Erin Gilbert is in fact a combination of two characters played by Julia Roberts.
-Erin of course is based on Erin Brockovich (2000), Roberts' award-winning role, while the last name Gilbert is of course refers to author Elizabeth Gilbert, the author that Roberts played in Eat Pray Love (2010).
+Erin is based on Erin Brockovich (2000), Roberts' award-winning role, while the last name Gilbert refers to author Elizabeth Gilbert, the author that Roberts played in Eat Pray Love (2010).
 Gilbert's book is also mentioned in the movie as well.

 Katie Dippold wrote the screenplay.
 She also wrote the cop comedy The Heat (2013), which also starred Melissa McCarthy.